Gravitational wave backgrounds from coalescing black hole binaries at cosmic dawn: an upper bound: Redshift-dependent BH merger rates

 \subsection{Redshift-dependent merger rates of \\the two BBH populations}

 In Fig.~\ref{fig:merger_rates}, we show the redshift-dependent BBH merger rates for the low-$z$ (blue curves) and high-$z$ (green curves) BBH populations.
 In the left panel, each curve is generated by setting $t_{\rm min}=50$ Myr and $n=0.7$ (dotted), $1.0$ (solid), and $1.5$ (dashed).
 The redshift-dependence of all the models at lower redshifts ($z\lesssim1.5$) is overall consistent with that inferred from the LIGO/Virgo O3a run (\citealt{LIGO_GWTC_2020}; 90\% credible intervals shown by the gray shaded band).
-The merger rates for the high-$z$ BBHs are well described by Eq.~(\ref{eq:analytic}) and could explain most GW events observed at $z\simeq 0$ in terms of the rate.
+The merger rates for the high-$z$ BBHs are well described by Eq.~(\ref{eq:analytic}) and could explain most GW events observed at $z\simeq 0$ in terms of the rate, only if the merging-BBH formation efficiency is as high as $f_{\rm BBH}\simeq 2\%$ (note that the merger rate scales with the value of $f_{\rm BBH}$).

 In the right panel, we show the BBH merger rates for the two populations extending the redshift range up to $z=16$.
 For each model, we generate 100 different rates by assuming that the power-law index $n$ and the minimum merger time are distributed uniformly over the range of $0.7 \leq n \leq 1.5$ and $10 \leq t_{\rm min}/{\rm Myr} \leq 100$ (the three cases with $t_{\rm min}=50$ Myr shown in the left panel are highlighted with green thick curves).
 For the low-$z$ population, the merger rates have peaks of $R_{\rm BBH,peak} \sim 30-100~{\rm Gpc}^{-3}~{\rm yr}^{-1}$ at the epoch when the cosmic star formation rate is the highest, and decreases toward higher redshifts.
 In contrast, for the high-$z$ population, a vast majority of the BBHs merge in the early universe at $z\simeq 6-10$ and a small fraction of them (binaries with wider orbital separations at birth) merge within the LIGO/Virgo detection horizon.
 For the high-$z$ BBH population, the shape of the merger rate depends on the DTD index more sensitively.
 For the canonical case ($n=1$; solid), the merger rate increases to $R_{\rm BBH,peak} \sim 10^3~{\rm Gpc}^{-3}~{\rm yr}^{-1}$ at $z\sim 6-10$, which is $>10$ times higher than for the low-$z$ BBHs, even though the expected local rate is similar to that for the low-$z$ BBH population.
 With the larger DTD indices ($n=1.5$; dashed), most BBHs merge at higher redshifts at a peak rate of $\sim 6\times 10^3~{\rm Gpc}^{-3}~{\rm yr}^{-1}$, but the rate quickly decays toward $z\simeq 0$ because the total mass of BBHs is fixed.
 With the smaller DTD indices ($n=0.7$; dotted), most BBHs do not merger within a Hubble time and thus both the peak and local rate are significantly lowered.